 Anger was the emotion; outraged because I had to do surgery, which would be painful while I was healing.
 I would probably have to stay in bed for an extended period.
+At the time laser hemorrhoidoplasty procedure was not available.
 Other people I talked with told me It was going to be painful whenever I had to use the toilet.
 I was also angry because the doctors did not present me with an alternative to surgery.

 I believe there is always an alternative way to solve a problem, and I also believe that everything happens for a reason.

 At the time, I had started my small computer shop.
 I knew from experience and research that it would take a minimum of three years before I would start being profitable.
 Being in bed for more than a month because of surgery was unthinkable.

 On the other hand, I had to do something about my hemorrhoids since they were nearly destroying me physically, psychologically and emotionally.
 One night, while drinking my iced tea I started researching online, how to cure hemorrhoids without surgical intervention.